 Periods of limitation

-The Portuguese Civil Code lays down a limitation period of five years for overdue maintenance payments.
+The Portuguese Civil Code lays down a limitation period of five years for overdue maintenance payments (Article 310(f) of the Civil Code).
 So, five years after the due date of the maintenance payments, the right to these payments is prescribed due to non-use.
 The limitation period is interrupted by a summons for legal proceedings concerned with maintenance payments.
 For their part, the maintenance debtor may waive the limitation after expiry of the limitation period.
 Since it is a presumptive limitation period, it may be rebutted by express or tacit admission.
-The court may not of its own motion supply a limitation period; in order to be effective it must be invoked.
+The court may not of its own motion supply a limitation period; in order to be effective, it must be invoked.

 In the case of child maintenance, the limitation period does not start or run while the child does not have a representative.
 Even if the child has a representative, the limitation period does not come to expire earlier than one year from the date on which the child reached the age of majority.